alexxk2/alexxk2/README.md

 ## About me

 - 🔭 I’m currently working on ...
 - 📫 How to reach me: you can send an email alexx.koda@gmail.com or write a message https://t.me/Mamon423
+- :globe_with_meridians:
 <!--
 **alexxk2/alexxk2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.